A peaceful, tranquil environment that promotes a loving, safe atmosphere you can count on

 Emilyrose Rarrick

-Emilyrose is a case manager at Peace Valley Recovery who brings both professional training and personal experience to her work with clients.
+Emilyrose is a primary therapist at Peace Valley Recovery who brings both professional training and personal experience to her work with clients.
 She earned her Bachelor of Social Work from Gwynedd Mercy University and is currently pursuing her Master’s in Social Work.

 With a strong belief in meeting people where they are, Emilyrose supports clients in navigating the many layers of early recovery — from emotional challenges to practical needs.
 She helps individuals identify barriers, connect with community and clinical resources, and rebuild a life rooted in stability, dignity, and purpose.